 Bringing It All Together

-Cannabis distillation is fundamentally about controlling two things: evaporation and condensation.
+Cannabis distillation is fundamentally about controlling three things: evaporation, condensation, and timing.
+The vacuum system determines your operating floor.
+The fraction collection protocol determines your ceiling.
+And the troubleshooting framework keeps you from losing product to mistakes you could have diagnosed in 30 seconds.
 You use heat and vacuum to selectively evaporate compounds based on their vapor pressure and boiling points.
 You use a properly tempered condenser to recollect them as purified liquid.
 And you use your knowledge of fraction collection to separate heads, main body, and tails into distinct cuts.

 This is the theory.
 The foundation.
 Whether you’re running a short path distillation setup or operating a wiped film distillation system, these principles don’t change.
 The apparatus is different, the throughput is different, but the thermodynamics are the same.